 The average rate for a web designer is $75 per hour.
 You’ll have few ongoing expenses, so your profit margin should be about 90%.

 In your first year or two, you could work 30 hours per week, bringing in nearly $120,000 in annual revenue.
 This would mean over $100,000 in profit, assuming that 90% margin.
 As you build a reputation and start to get referrals, you could get work that requires 120 hours a week.
 At this stage, you’d rent a commercial space and hire staff, including other web designers, reducing your margin to 30%.
-With annual revenue of over $450,000, you’d make a tidy profit of about $140,000.
+With annual revenue of around $470,000, you’d make a tidy profit of about $140,000.

 What barriers to entry are there?